 Monroeville is a very small village located in the state of Ohio.
-With a population of 1,282 people and just one neighborhood, Monroeville is the 541st largest community in Ohio.
-Much of the housing stock in Monroeville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,280 people and just one neighborhood, Monroeville is the 541st largest community in Ohio.
+Monroeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Monroeville, you'll notice that it is more blue-collar than most other communities in America.
 43.39% of Monroeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Monroeville is a village of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Monroeville who work in management occupations (11.66%), teaching (9.02%), and sales jobs (8.24%).